Pre-requisite is both The Heart of Leadership and Joy of Being

 • Am I open to something becoming available to me that you don’t anticipate?

 It is a joy and a privilege to extend this invitation to you, and please know how deeply I (and others) value the treasure of being with you, touching, and being touched by you.

 What is the Methodology of this program? (you might ask):

 While self-reflection in solitude, exercises, writing, journaling, paired sharing, group sharing, and coaching are all part of the methodology with which we work in behalf of embodying these distinctions, the work of Inquiry, Communion, Rigor and Laughter is at its soul as a chief methodology for the revelation of Pure Wisdom.
 Given through deep listening, which in turn gives rise to Deep Speaking, and Pure Dialogue, Community Inquiry brings each of us to a place none of us have been before and is created through the honesty of Speakers as we navigate the terrain of our own and each other’s intelligence, life experience (including failures and mistakes), joy, and heart.

-The Art of Living Wakefully is a four-day program and will be held on November 28, 29, 30 and December 14, 2017, at The Clearwater Resort Hotel and Spa.
+The Art of Living Wakefully is a four-day program and will be held on November 28, 29, 30, 2018, at The Clearwater Resort Hotel and Spa.

 We intend that the retreats be intimate.
 Participants are accepted on a first come, first served basis.
 Your verbal or written commitment to me that you will be in it, followed by a promise for a registration form from you within the week of your speaking and my hearing an acceptance, is sufficient to reserve you a space.

 Participant Comments from the first Joy of Being Retreat: